 Vegans eat exclusively plant-based food.
-In other words, they do not eat animals or animal products.
+In other words, they do not eat animals or animal-based products.
 But there is much more to a vegan way of life than diet.
 Whether it’s caring for animals, the environment, or one’s own health, there is a multitude of reasons to choose a vegan lifestyle.
 ProVeg explains more about vegan diets.

 Why choose a vegan diet?